Xavier & Ophelia: Style

-Xavier and Ophelia is often categorized as an indie rock and electropop band, and much of their music mixes live instruments such as acoustic guitar and drums with electronic production.
+Xavier & Ophelia is often categorized as an indie rock and electropop duo, and much of their music mixes live instruments such as acoustic guitar and drums with electronic production.
 According to Raw Ramp, "their sounds combine easy-listening melodies with electronic pop elements...[and] the angelic voice of DeAnna Moore is always centre-stage."
-The band has cited artists such as Goldfrapp as musical influences.
+The duo has cited Goldfrapp among their musical influences.